oliver-io/lamechain/README.md

 - [Pipes](#piping)

 ## Overview
 This code is a collection of tools for templating, communicating, and parsing results from ChatGPT in a composable way.
-The express intent is to use prompt engineering as a way to build "micro-models" for a specific intent, and through a sort of functional composition, build them into complex structures/interactions/data pipelines.
+The express intent is to use prompt engineering as a way to build "micro-models" for a specific job, and through a sort of functional composition, build these conversations into complex structures/interactions/data pipelines.

 I was recently made aware of [LangChain](https://langchain.readthedocs.io/en/latest/)  and found out that there exist rigorous solutions to this problem in the Python and emerging Typescript space (LangChain has TS support).